Records of Marriages, Burials and Baptisms (not all births) have been made by all churches, for a very long time.

 In order to reliably trace the older records, the best route would be to visit the Nottinghamshire Archives at Notts County Council.
 The offices are in the City Centre, and you can get full details from the Links page.

 If the information you are looking for isn’t there, then it could be in the archive of the historic Archdeaconry of Nottingham, at Nottingham University.
-You can get to that office online, and there are full details on the Links page.
+You can get to that office online, and there are full details on this Link page.

 You might also like to explore the history of each of the churches in the Benefice, including church building history, and full lists of Rectors and Vicars who have worked at the churches.
 Find out more: